Living Most Abundantly

 “Christianity isn’t about following a list of rules.
 It’s about having an abundant life.”

-This statement is passed around in the church a lot, and it is a loaded statement.
-LOADED.
+This statement is passed around a lot in church, and it’s a loaded statement.
 I have so much to say about it.
-It is a truth and a lie mixed together.
+It’s a truth and a lie mixed together.

 There are commands in the Bible.
 Trying to wish them away won’t make them disappear.
 But don’t let the commands scare you or discourage you.
 You’ll never ever ever be able to follow them all, but you can be the Christian who tries to live in obedience to them.

-I don’t know this from experience, but I think Christians will have the most abundant life when they are trying to please God.
+Christians will have the most abundant life when they try to honor God.

 After all…